Costume Designers

 Dutch costume designers draw on a national costume history that runs from the Golden Age and the VOC colonial era through Napoleonic and wartime dress, with strong period resources in Amsterdam's theatrical costume houses.

 Here is how this works in practice.
-We supply costume designers for Dutch productions across period drama, today's features, television and commercials.
+We supply costume designers for Dutch shoots across period drama, today's features, television and commercials.
 Our costume designers run the department from script breakdown through fittings to on-set scene matching: researching the period, sketching designs, sourcing or constructing costumes, watching fittings and managing the wardrobe crew within the CAO collective-labour-agreement framework.
 They keep relationships with Amsterdam's theatrical costume houses, Dutch textile artisans and the makers who handle period construction.

+Here is what we have to work with.
 Joost and the Willem de Kooning Academy in Rotterdam — train designers in construction and material, while Dutch Design culture, centred on Eindhoven, keeps today's costume work sharp.
 We match the costume designer to the period and scale of your production.
 Brief them on character and palette so the wardrobe serves the story.

 ACT 03